PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-06 11:17:22
+Last updated: 2024-04-06 11:17:55
-Random Quote: Men call me Darkstar, and I am of the night.  -  Gerold Dayne
+Random Quote: I would very much like to return your witty banter, but I am too exhausted to be clever. - Galina 'Red' Reznikov